cypress-io/cypress/docs/source/guides/guides/continuous-integration.md

 **Symptom**

-After executing {% url '`cypress run`' cli-tool#cypress-run %} you don't see any output.
+After executing {% url '`cypress run`' command-line#cypress-run %} you don't see any output.
 In other words: nothing happens.

 **Problem**